Surgery and anesthesia · Monitoring protocol

 We explain every step and call you as soon as the procedure is complete.

-From initial evaluation to full recovery, your pet is never alone.
+From the initial evaluation to full recovery, your pet is never left alone.

 01Before